If you’re tipping the scales at about 400 lbs., it’s important to know how to choose the right bike for you.

 Now, just like other heavy man bikes, these have typically wider and deeper rims, rigid suspensions, and oversized welds plus tubing.

-The built is to deliver a bike that can firmly stand up to the extra pressure and feel comfortable for the rider.
+The goal is to look for a bike that can firmly stand up to the extra pressure while also feeling comfortable for you.

 In other words, heavier riders need special heavy-duty bicycles.

 In this article we’ll go over our top picks and what to look for in a pick as a 400 lb person.
 So let’s get right to it!